 Season Pass includes 1 Parking Sticker and 1 Membership card for each member of your household over 3yrs.
 An additional parking sticker can be purchased for $10 per car.
 Any person visiting Long Lake Beach between Memorial Day and Labor day is required to have their membership card and, if parking, a sticker.
 Please keep your membership cards somewhere easily accessible/noticeable for the beach staff.
 If you forget your card, don't worry, just stop by the snack shack or office and check-in, a wristband will be issued so you are not approached again.

 *20% Discount for Veterans, Military, First Responders & Their Families (ID Req.)

 * Seniors who do not have an annual pass will only pay the daily rate (not parking) up until the season rate has been paid.

 * Daily use rates, Parking/Per Person fees, can be used towards the purchase an annual pass at any time.

-Season passes can be purchased in advance, online and email photos, or in person at town hall or at the snack shack during hours of operation.
+Season passes can be purchased in advance, online and email photos, or at the snack shack during hours of operation.

 UPDATES TO PHOTO ID PASS:

 All ADULTS (16+) at the time of registration must provide a photo ID with proof of residency and get a photo on their pass

 1. Everyone over 3 is issued a card